“State of Emergency” Crimes

 If you were charged with theft, burglary, robbery, or related crime during a state of emergency, then contact an experienced criminal defense attorney at Sammis Law Firm.

-Our main office is located in downtown Tampa, FL.
-We also have a second office located in New Port Richey in Pasco County, FL.
+Visit our offices in downtown Tampa, FL.
+We have additional offices in New Port Richey in Pasco County and Clearwater in Pinellas County, FL.

-We fight robbery, burglary and theft crimes throughout the greater Tampa Bay area including in Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, and Polk County, FL.
+We fight robbery, burglary, and theft crimes throughout the greater Tampa Bay area, including Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, and Polk County, FL.

 Call 813-250-0500.